niyiyu/pnwstore/README.md

 client = WaveformClient()

-# Query all stations with channel EH? from UW network at year 2020 and doy 200.
+# Query all stations with channel EH? from UW network at on Feburary 18th, 2020.
-for item in client.query(keys = 'distinct station', network = "UW",
+client.query(keys = 'distinct station', network = "UW",
-                         channel = "EH?", year = 2020, doy = 200):
+             channel = "EH?", year = 2020, month = 2, day = 18):

 # Read with obspy and select channel
 for sta in stations: